 When working out your profits on which tax is payable, 2 common mistakes are:

-1. Thinking that if all income is reinvested back into stock, there are no profits and so no tax to pay.
+- Thinking that if all income is reinvested back into stock, there are no profits and so no tax to pay.
 In fact, buying stock is a payment, but not an expense.
 It only becomes an expense when you no longer have it, usually because you have sold it.
-You generally pay tax based on profits, not payments.
+You pay tax based on profits, not payments.

 - Thinking that if all income is left in a business bank account or a PayPal account, there are no wages/drawings, and so no tax to pay.
 In fact, with self-employment there is no distinction between business money and private money, so there is no question of paying yourself a “wage”.
 You pay tax on profits as they are earned, regardless of how you transfer your own money around.